Red-Hat-EMEA-SSA-AppDev-Team/amq-interconnect-federation-demo/docs/chapter1.md

 1. #### Create Certificate to link both clusters

+	*Region-1* is now operational.
+Region-2 is pending to be deployed and connected to Region-1.
+The cross-region link will need to be secured, and for that we need to generate a certificate Region-2 will use.

-	Define a Certificate YAML file to request a certificate:
+	Define a Certificate YAML file `certificate-request.yaml` to generate a certificate:

 	```yaml
 	apiVersion: certmanager.k8s.io/v1alpha1